Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Dataset and Split Details

 We evaluate our approach on two geospatial prediction tasks: PFAS contamination prediction and land cover classification, both of which use satellite data aligned with sparsely sampled ground truth.

 For the PFAS contamination prediction task, each sample consists of a multi-channel raster patch centered on a known PFAS measurement site from EPA datasets, including the National Rivers and Streams Assessment (NRSA)~\footnote{\href{https://www.epa.gov/national-aquatic-resource-surveys/nrsa}{NRSA}} and the National Lakes Assessment Fish Tissue Study~\footnote{\href{https://www.epa.gov/choose-fish-and-shellfish-wisely/2022-national-lakes-assessment-fish-tissue-study}{National Lakes Assessment Fish Tissue Study}}.
 This dataset is inherently sparse, with only 704 labeled sample points across the US.
-Each patch is of size 256 × 256 pixels at 30-meter resolution and includes a total of 45 channels.
+Each patch is of size 256 × 256 pixels at 30-meter resolution and contains a set of multi-channel geospatial features, with the number of channels varying across datasets (33 for PFAS 2019 and 41 for PFAS 2021).
 These channels encode diverse geospatial features, such as land cover rasters from the National Land Cover Database (NLCD)~\footnote{\href{https://www.usgs.gov/centers/eros/science/national-land-cover-database}{NLCD}}, flow direction rasters capturing hydrological connectivity obtained from the ArcGis Pro software, and distance transforms to known PFAS discharger sites obtained from the U.S EPA database~\footnote{\href{https://echo.epa.gov/}{US EPA}}.
 This rich set of environmental and spatial layers provides the model with meaningful context to predict contamination.

 For the land cover classification task, we use imagery from the Sentinel-2 surface reflectance dataset~\footnote{\href{https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED}{Sentinel-2}}.
 For each sample region, we extract 4-channel image patches using the Near-Infrared (NIR), Red, Green, and Blue bands.
 Each patch is of size 256 × 256 pixels at 30-meter resolution.
 These patches are aligned with the same spatial footprint as the PFAS patches to ensure consistency in coverage.